 c) other categories of employees or collaborators for which different characteristics are envisaged for the plan (e.g. executives, middle management, employees etc.);

-There are no classes of employees to which different characteristics of the 2013 ESOP Plan apply.
+There are no classes of employees to which different characteristics of the Plan Let's Share for 2015 apply.

 3.2.1 The targets which the parties intend to reach through the adoption of the plan.